museum-digital/museum-digital.org-uk/content/participate/_index.md

 {% lr_section_image_left(image = "/data/img/logos/mdterm-512px.png", image_alt = "Logo") %}
 #### Enriching controlled vocabulary

-Another way of participation is to join the normdata editors and collaborate with them in managing, enriching and translating the conrolled vocabularies of museum-digital.
+Another way of participation is to join the norm data editors and collaborate with them in managing, enriching and translating the controlled vocabularies of museum-digital.
 {% end %}